ADHD Medication Options: Stimulants, Non-stimulants & More

 Adderall.
 Vyvanse.
 Ritalin.
 Strattera.
 Concerta.
-The number of ADHD medication options is staggering, and finding the right treatment feels overwhelming at times.
-Here, an ADHD specialist explains the stimulant and nonstimulant options for adults and children in terms we can all understand.
+The number of ADHD medication treatment options is staggering, and finding the right solution feels overwhelming at times.
+Here, an ADHD specialist explains the stimulants and nonstimulants for adults and children in terms we can all understand.

-The number of medications available to treat attention deficit hyperactivity disorder (ADHD or ADD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.
+The number of medications available to treat attention deficit hyperactivity disorder (ADHD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.

 The ADHD medications prescribed to both children (as young as age 6) and adults are broadly categorized as